GnarGnarHead/EscapeTheTerminal/README.md

   - `decoder` – located in the `lab/` directory
   - `old.note` – stashed away in the `archive/` directory
   - `daemon.log` – consult the system daemon when read or used, found in `core/npc/`
+  - `escape.code` – the deciphered sequence unlocked within the vault

    **Rooms**
    - `lab/` – a cluttered research area humming with equipment